Ke'Bryan Hayes Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.2 K/9, which ranks 25th in the league.
+- The Brewers pitching staff ranks 25th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Brewers have a 4.12 team ERA that ranks 13th across all MLB pitching staffs.
+- The Brewers have a 4.06 team ERA that ranks 12th across all league pitching staffs.

-- Brewers pitchers combine to allow 91 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Brewers pitchers combine to rank 23rd in baseball in home runs allowed (91 total, 1.3 per game).

-- The Brewers will send Miley (3-2) out to make his ninth start of the season.
-He is 3-2 with a 3.67 ERA and 24 strikeouts in 41 2/3 innings pitched.

-- His last appearance came on Tuesday, May 16 against the St. Louis Cardinals, when the lefty tossed 1 2/3 innings, surrendering one earned run while giving up just one hit.
+- The righty's last appearance came on Sunday against the Oakland Athletics, when he threw five innings, surrendering four earned runs while giving up three hits.

-- In eight games this season, the 36-year-old has put up a 3.67 ERA and 5.2 strikeouts per nine innings, while giving up a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.